The Sky's the Limit (Dynamic Superiors album)

 The Sky's the Limit is the fifth and final album by The Dynamic Superiors released on the Venture label in 1980.
 It was available in very limited quantities and is extremely hard to find.
-This is the only recording with Tony Washington's replacement singer Tony Camillo.
+This is the only recording with Tony Washington's replacement singer Tony Camillo, a prominent singer, songwriter, who had a hit with the group Bazuka, with the 1975 song "Dynomite".
 The sessions would later be released on CD in 2003 by P-Vine Records.